-- The plot style with surface works in 2D polar coordinates to produce a solid-fill gridded representation of the plane, colored by a weighted contribution an arbitrary set of input points.
+- The plot style with surface works in 2D polar coordinates to produce a solid-fill gridded representation of the plane, colored by weighted contributions from an arbitrary set of input points.
 This is analogous to the use of dgrid3d and style with pm3d to produce a 3D gridded surface.
 See set polar grid (p.
-213) and polar heatmap (p.
-90). - Plot style with lines now has a filter option sharpen.
+215) and polar heatmap (p.
+91). - New 2D plot style with sectors is an alternative to generating a full polar gridded surface.
+For each input data points it generates a single annular wedge in a conceptual polar grid.
+Unlike polar mode with surface it can be used in either a polar or cartesian coordinate graph. - Plot style with lines now has a filter option sharpen.
 This filter detects spikes in a function plot that appear truncated in the output because the peak lies between two x-coordinates at which the function has been sampled.
 It adds a new sample point at the location of each such peak.
 See filters (p.
-126).
+128).